 Differences In Battery Life

 There is no difference in battery life between the DCF850 and DCF887.
-Both models use the same 20V Max lithium-ion batteries compatible with all DeWalt 20V Max tools.
+Both models use the same 20V Max lithium-ion batteries that are compatible with all DeWalt 20V Max tools.
 The battery life depends on the battery capacity, the speed setting, and the type of work being done.

 According to some online reviews, both models can drive around 300 screws with a 5.0Ah battery.
 The batteries have a fuel gauge that shows the remaining charge level.
 A fast charger can fully charge the batteries in about an hour.